This blog was originally published on Oct. 6. 2022, and updated on June 6, 2024, with new information.

 Sure, it makes sense to hold an open house a couple months before the beginning of a traditional school year.
 But also consider holding an open house every three or four months.
 Families are moving into your area, or their child care needs may change unexpectedly.

-Companies are changing their work-from-home policies, and many are requiring their employees to work at least a few days in the office.
+Companies have tightened their work-from-home policies and many are requiring their employees to work at least a few days in the office, according to the Associated Press.

 These types of changes mean parents might be scrambling for a new preschool for their child, either closer to their office or perhaps closer to their home.